codatio/codat-docs/docs/smb-help-hub/integrations/netsuite/suitecloud.md

   #### SuiteScript

     - CLIENT SUITESCRIPT
-      This setting lets us implement a custom script that runs on your NetSuite browser.
     - SERVER SUITESCRIPT
-      This setting lets us implement a custom script that runs on the NetSuite server.

   <br/>

   #### SuiteTalk (Web Services)

     - REST WEB SERVICES
-      This setting provides us with an additional interface for interacting with NetSuite.

   <br/>

   #### Manage Authentication

     - TOKEN-BASED AUTHENTICATION
-      This setting enables us to interact with NetSuite using a stronger security mechanism.
   :::

 4. Click **Save** to apply the settings you selected and move to the next step.